The 9 Best Self Publishing Companies (Retailers and Aggregators)

 It’s estimated that Kobo accounts for 25% of all Canadian eBook sales.
 That’s a sizeable number to compete with Amazon’s KDP.
 Based out of Toronto, this Canadian company has gone global as well.
 It is readily available in regions all over the globe.

-If you’re interested in a global outreach, Kobo may be a great outlet for you to choose from.
+If you’re interested in a global outreach, Kobo may be the best self-publishing company for you to choose from.
 It pays out a maximum royalty rate of 70% on all books listed for more than $2.99.

 Extra Resources for Kobo